sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

       but not vice versa
       because when equal number of women and men, $H_1H_2W_2W_3$ will also contradict with the requirements.
 This is also shown in
-      > In this case we may neglect the *individual identities* of the missionaries and cannibals
+      > In this case we may neglect the *individual identities* of the missionaries and cannibals and
+      > they *cannot be outnumbered* by cannibals (if they were, the cannibals would eat the missionaries)
       - Notice the possible restriction
         > *only one man can get out* of the boat at a time and
         > If a woman in the boat at the shore (but not on the shore) counts as being by herself
       - I skipped the reference [4](./papers/From_China_to_Paris_Jealous_Husbands.pdf) (only give one solution without the explanation) and [5](https://sci-hub.se/https://doi.org/10.1145/144052.144106) (not using graph theory)
-    - [This uni link](https://www.cs.uni.edu/~wallingf/teaching/cs3530/sessions/session23.html) one give one generalization for $n$-couple based on the recursive algorithm
-      This seems to not ensure the shortest.
     - [geeksforgeeks](https://www.geeksforgeeks.org/puzzle-couples-crossing-river/) doesn't show how to think of this problem detailedly.
     - [This](https://aperiodical.com/2016/11/a-more-equitable-statement-of-the-jealous-husbands-puzzle/) only shows related problems but doesn't give one solution, similar to [this](https://www.math.utoronto.ca/barbeau/puzzles.pdf)
     - [This](https://sci-hub.se/https://doi.org/10.2307/3619658) has *islands*, not same as this exercise.
+  - [This uni link](https://www.cs.uni.edu/~wallingf/teaching/cs3530/sessions/session23.html) one give one generalization for $n$-couple based on the *recursive* algorithm
+    This seems to *not ensure the shortest*.
 - [ ] 66 see the ans
 ### 10.5
 - 2,6~10,14,17(similar to theorem 2),